the-turing-way/the-turing-way/book/website/reproducible-research/rdm/rdm-personal.md

 **7. Sharing sensitive data**

 If you plan to share or publish your data you must ensure that your data are appropriate and safe to share.
-For example, you should consider whether the data can be adequately anonymised, and whether anonymised data will remain useful (see also {ref}`Barriers to data sharing<rr-rdm-sharing>`Open Research Chapter).
+For example, you should consider whether the data can be adequately anonymised, and whether anonymised data will remain useful (see also [Barriers to data sharing](https://the-turing-way.netlify.app/reproducible-research/open/open-data.html?highlight=barriers#barriers-to-data-sharing) within the Open Research Chapter).
 After applying methods to de-identify and anonymise sensitive data, there may still be a risk of re-identification (see {cite}`Meyer2018personaldata`).

 An additional safety measure, or alternative to anonimisation, is applying access controls to ensure the data are shared appropriately and securely.